 Spend a Day at a Resort Spa

 Another possibility is going to a resort spa for the day, especially in big spa cities like Scottsdale and Phoenix, Arizona.
 They welcome locals on a day spa basis.
-The prices for treatments are more expensive, but you can use all the lavish amenities like a steam room or sauna, or hang out by the pool for the day before or after your treatment.
-This is a great thing to do with girlfriends.
+The prices for treatments at a resort are usually higher, but you can use all the lavish amenities like a steam room or sauna, or hang out by the pool for the day after your treatment.
+A few hours at a fancy resort spa is a great thing to do with girlfriends.

 Here is what a day spa should offer: